-We developed a freely available, open source computational framework called Camoco (Co-Analysis of molecular components), designed specifically for integrating GWAS candidate lists with gene co-expression networks to prioritize individual candidate genes.
-Camoco takes as input a list of candidate SNPs and corresponding association statistics derived from a typical GWAS study and identifies a ranked list of high confidence candidate genes that are embedded in densely connected functional modules where multiple members of those modules are associated with the phenotype of interest.
+We developed a freely available, open source computational framework called Camoco (Co-Analysis of molecular components), designed for integrating GWAS candidate lists with gene co-expression networks to prioritize individual candidate genes.
+Camoco evaluates candidate SNPs and corresponding association statistics derived from a typical GWAS study, then identifies a ranked list of high confidence candidate genes embedded in strongly connected functional modules where multiple members of those modules are associated with the phenotype of interest.

-We applied this approach in the context of maize, one of the most important agricultural crops in the world, yielding 15.1 billion bushels of grain alone in the USA in 2016 (USDA 2016).
-We specifically focused on quantitative phenotypes measuring the accumulation of 17 different elements in maize grain ionome (Al, As, B, Ca, Cd, Fe, K, Mg, Mn, Mo, Na, Ni, Rb, S, Se, Sr and Zn).
-Plants must take up all elements except carbon and oxygen from the soil making the plant ionome a critical component in understanding plant environmental response(I. Baxter 2010), grain nutritional quality(Guerinot and Salt 2017), and plant physiology (I. R. Baxter et al. 2008).

-We evaluated the utility of three different types of co-expression networks for supporting the application of Camoco, and demonstrate the efficacy of our approach by simulating GWAS to establish maize specific SNP-to-gene mapping parameters as well as a robust null model for GWAS-network overlap.
-This approach does indeed confirm overlap between functional modules captured by co-expression networks and GWAS candidate SNPs for the maize grain ionome.
-We present high-confidence candidate genes identified for a variety of different ionomic traits, test single gene knockouts demonstrating the utility of this approach, and more generally, highlight lessons about the connection between co-expression and GWAS loci from our study that are likely to generalize to other traits and other species.
+We applied this approach in maize, which serves as a genetic model system and is one of the most important agricultural crops in the world.
+We focused on quantitative phenotypes measuring the accumulation of 17 different elements in the maize grain ionome (Al, As, B, Ca, Cd, Fe, K, Mg, Mn, Mo, Na, Ni, Rb, S, Se, Sr and Zn).
+Plants must take up all elements except carbon and oxygen from the soil, making the plant ionome a critical component in understanding plant environmental response (I. Baxter 2010), grain nutritional quality (Guerinot and Salt 2017) and plant physiology (I. R. Baxter et al. 2008).
+We evaluated multiple different types of co-expression networks for supporting the application of Camoco.
+To demonstrate the efficacy of our approach, we simulated GWA studies using Gene Ontology (GO) terms to establish maize specific SNP-to-gene mapping parameters as well as a robust null model for GWAS-expression network overlap.
+This approach confirms the overlap between functional modules captured by co-expression networks and GWAS candidate SNPs for the maize grain ionome.
+We present high-confidence candidate genes identified for a variety of different ionomic traits, test single gene knockouts demonstrating the utility of this approach, and highlight several best practices on integrating co-expression networks and GWAS data.

 Results

 A framework for integrating GWAS results and co-expression networks

-We developed a computational framework called Camoco that integrates the outputs of GWAS with co-expression networks to prioritize high-confidence causal genes associated with a phenotype of interest.
-The rationale for our approach is that genes that function together in a biological process that are identified by GWAS should also have non-random structure in co-expression networks that capture the same biological function.
-Our approach takes, as input, a list of SNPs associated with a trait of interest and a table of gene expression values and produces, as output, a list of high priority candidate genes that are near GWAS peaks having evidence of strong co-expression.
+We developed a computational framework called Camoco that integrates GWAS outputs with co-expression networks to prioritize high-confidence causal genes associated with a phenotype of interest.
+Camoco’s rationale is that genes which function together in a biological process, as identified by a GWA study, should also have non-random structure in co-expression networks which capture the same biological function.
+Our approach takes a list of SNPs associated with a trait of interest and a table of gene expression values as input, and produces a list of high priority candidate genes near GWAS peaks that have evidence of strong co-expression as output.

-There are three major components of the Camoco system: a module for SNP-to-gene mapping (Fig. 1A), tools for construction and analysis of co-expression networks (Fig. 1B), and an "overlap" algorithm that integrates GWAS-derived candidate genes with the co-expression networks to identify high priority candidate genes with strong co-expression support across multiple GWAS loci (Fig. 1C) (see Materials and Methods for details on each component).
+The three major components of the Camoco system are a module for SNP-to-gene mapping (Fig. 1A), tools for construction and analysis of co-expression networks (Fig. 1B), and an "overlap" algorithm that integrates GWAS-derived candidate genes with co-expression networks and identifies high priority candidate genes with strong co-expression support across multiple GWAS loci (Fig. 1C) (see Materials and Methods for details on each component).
+The overlap algorithm identifies high-priority genes by identifying the subset of genes that are highly connected to other genes also implicated by GWAS SNPs.